Support for parents who adopt from foster care

 Adoption tax credits

-Please note that the adoption tax credit is not a refundable credit.
+Please know, though, that even if you can claim the credit, you might not be able to use it.
+The adoption tax credit is not a refundable credit.
 Taxpayers can only receive the credit if they have federal income tax liability.
-Find out more:

-- Information on the North American Council on Adoptable Children website
+- Learn how to claim the credit the North American Council on Adoptable Children website.

-- Information and required forms for claiming the credit on the website of the US Internal Revenue Service
+- Find information and required forms for claiming the credit on the US Internal Revenue Service website.

 - Information on grants, loans, and tax credits for adoption

-- Helping adopted children cope with grief and loss
+- Information about helping adopted children cope with grief and loss

 - General information on parenting after adoption